1NF053C/op/packages/blog/src/posts/post.4.ai-cybersecurity-assistant.md

 A tireless mentor assisting you day and night will cost above zero dollars.

 Mentors still need mentors.
 A mentor needs to continuously improve to keep up with the latest threats and techniques.
-This requires expertise in cybersecurity education, natural language processing, and chatbot development.
-The cost of this ongoing effort to maintain a tireless mentor can be a challenge for individuals and organizations alike, making it a significant obstacle in the cybersecurity learning journey.

 # <u>What we've built so far</u>